The Benefits of Managing School Assets with School Asset Management

 They can also track how often kit is being used to avoid over-ordering.

 Inventory management and asset tracking go hand in hand.
 School assets can be tracked using barcodes or QR codes.
 You can also see which members of staff have access to specific equipment by using a check-in and check-out system.
 This process can also help to reduce the risk of assets being lost or stolen.

-Makes it Easy to Produce a Maintenance and Repair Schedule for School Assets
+Producing a Maintenance and Repair Schedule for Essential Assets

 Breakages and faults not only interfere with day-to-day operations but they can also severely impact the school budget.
 Unplanned problems, in particular, are both disruptive and challenging.

 Many school asset management systems have built-in maintenance modules.
 This is where staff can log issues with equipment and resources as soon as they arise.
 This can help to reduce the number of reactive repairs needed.
 By reviewing past service history on assets, managers can plan for preventative maintenance before a catastrophic failure takes place.

 Planning ahead like this can help to minimise disruption caused by faulty equipment, reduce costs caused by maintenance issues and keep the school environment safe and productive for students.